mit-ll-responsible-ai/hydra-zen/docs/_sources/api_reference.rst.txt

-Values of additional types can be specified directly via hydra-zen's :ref:`config-creation functions <create-config>`, and hydra-zen will automatically create targeted configs to represent values those values in a way that is compatible with Hydra.
+Values of additional types can be specified directly via hydra-zen's :ref:`config-creation functions <create-config>`, and hydra-zen will automatically create targeted configs to represent those values in a way that is compatible with Hydra.
 For example, a :py:class:`complex` value can be specified directly via :func:`~hydra_zen.make_config`, and a targeted config will be created for that value.

 .. code-block:: pycon